matloff/TidyverseSkeptic/README.md

 > Occasionally it is necessary to restructure code from a piped to an
 > unpiped form.

-This makes it clear that pipes were simply not designed with debugging in mind.
+This makes it clear that pipes (both the Magrittr pipes in Tidy, and that later native pipes added to base-R), were simply not designed with debugging in mind.
 As the package author says, sometimes the only solution is to convert the code to ordinary unpiped form.
 (The package has an aid for this.)